project44/archived-manifest-ui/README.md

 }
 ```

-Optionally, you can wrap your application with the `ColorModeProvider` so you can toggle between light and dark mode within your app.

-Now you can start using components like so!:
+Now you can start using components like so:

 ```jsx
 import { Button } from '@manifest-ui/react';